 Some people say they drink alcohol to "drown their sorrows" after a bad breakup, job loss, or other major life stress.
-Alcohol does have a sedative effect on the brain.
-A few beers or glasses of wine can seem to relieve anxiety and make you feel more relaxed and calm.
+And yes, because alcohol makes you sleepy, a few beers or glasses of wine can seem to relax you and relieve anxiety.

-Does Depression Lead to Alcohol Abuse?
+Does Depression Drive You to Drink?

 Nearly one-third of people with major depression also have an alcohol problem.
 Often, the depression comes first.
 Research shows that depressed kids are more likely to have problems with alcohol a few years down the road.
 Also, teens who've had a bout of major depression are twice as likely to start drinking as those who haven’t.

 Women are more than twice as likely to start drinking heavily if they have a history of depression.
 Experts say that women are more likely than men to overdo it when they’re down.